Certificate Manager overview

 For response status codes common to NAVER Cloud Platform, see Ncloud API response status codes.

-The following describes the APIs provided by the Certificate Manager service.
+The following describes the API 1.0 provided by the Certificate Manager service.

 API Description